unamaria/ih-selection/README.md

 ## Spotify player

-Music player handled with JS to search a song in the [Spotify API](https://developer.spotify.com/web-api/search-item/) and listen to its preview.
+Music player handled with JavaScript and jQuery to search a song in the [Spotify API](https://developer.spotify.com/web-api/search-item/) and listen to its preview.

 ## Terminal keynote